Obligations of senior financial officers

 Sarbanes-Oxley Act Compliance

-In addition to the Group Code, the Group Chief Executive, Group Chief Financial Officer and Group Chief Accounting Officer or persons performing similar functions (the ‘Senior Financial Officers’) are subject to and must comply with the following principles:
+In addition to HSBC’s purpose and values and the Statement of Conduct (PDF 1.4MB) the Group Chief Executive, Group Chief Financial Officer and Group Chief Accounting Officer or persons performing similar functions (the ‘Senior Financial Officers’) are subject to and must comply with the following principles:

 Each Senior Financial Officer shall be accountable for adherence to this statement of Sarbanes-Oxley Act principles.

 We’ve acquired the UK arm of US lender Silicon Valley Bank.

 We’ve set climate targets for the real economy